OpenDataology/website/content/en/docs/distributions/ibm/using-icr.md

 | kubectl -n anonymous create -f -
 ```

-Once this secret is ready in your Kubeflow profile, a data scientist can use it to pull container images from ICR.
+Once this secret is ready in your OpenDataology profile, a data scientist can use it to pull container images from ICR.

 See details and FAQs from the official guide [Setting up an image registry](https://cloud.ibm.com/docs/containers?topic=containers-registry).